 See-through window is the intersected area between front and back opening, with Hong Kong Identity Card number laser engraved on different layers of the see-through window.

-Multi-pattern background includes fine-line patterns and guilloche.
+A multi-pattern background includes fine-line patterns and guilloche.

 Stereo Laser Image with portrait

-Full-colour Image under UV
+Full-color Image under UV

 Schedule of Replacement

-The territory-wide Identity Card Replacement Exercise covers all Hong Kong residents, regardless of whether they are Hong Kong permanent residents, or residents for employment (including foreign domestic helpers), investment or study.
+The territory-wide Identity Card Replacement Exercise covers all Hong Kong residents, regardless of whether they are Hong Kong permanent residents or residents for employment (including foreign domestic helpers), investment, or study.

 There is a designated timeframe to replace an old Hong Kong ID card with the new smart ID.
-This is based on year of birth.
+This is based on the year of birth.
 Refer to the table below.